cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 * opam switch is intended to manage different compilers, and you need at least the native compiler and the cross-compiler.
 So why not have one for each?
 * an environment variable, e.g. set by the opam compiler set-up, could indicate to all build processes that this is a cross-compilation.
 It would make sense for this to be in the cross-compiler.
 * access to different compilers could be ocamlfind/findlib configuration.
 Separate findlib.conf or toolchain?!
-* ocamlbuild for the cross-compiler could know how to use/find native tools and libraries for myocamlbuild, e.g. a custom (native) ocamlfind for those.
+* ocamlbuild for the cross-compiler could know how to use/find native tools and libraries for myocamlbuild, e.g. a custom (native) ocamlfind for those, or a native ocamlbuild (since ocamlbuild seems to have default paths built in).
 * ocamlbuild _tags could also be used distinguish build-time targets (or specify custom ocamlfind).
 * oasis could be extended to (a) make best guess at setting these tags and (b) include options to specify explicitly in _oasis.